HISTORY OF THE ST. VINCENT AND SARAH FISHER CENTER

 2014 Children’s Wing opened, doubling the capacity for both the Children and Adult programs and Adult Computer Lab was opened.

-2016 A fifth campus location was added in mid-town at COTS (Coalition On Temporary Shelter),
+2016 A fifth campus location was added in mid-town Detroit at COTS (Coalition On Temporary Shelter),

 26 Peterboro St., Detroit.

-2019 St. Vincent and Sarah Fisher Center will be celebrating 175 years of serving the community.
+2019 St. Vincent and Sarah Fisher Center celebrated 175 years of serving the community.